mpdcampbell/nat-selection/README.md

 - Click the dropdown arrow then *<Edit...>* and add the path to the overall boost folder, in my case *C:\boost_1_70_0*
 - To add the library files, in the toolbar open *Project -> Properties -> Linker -> General -> Additional Library Directories*
 -  Click the dropdown arrow then *<Edit...>* and add the path to the *lib* and *lib64-msvc-14.1* folders, e.g. *C:\boost_1_70_0\lib* and *C:\boost_1_70_0\lib64-msvc-14.1*

-  #### olcPixelGameEngine.h
-The animation is generated with the olcPixelGameEngine library, which is also contained entirely within one [large header file](https://github.com/OneLoneCoder/olcPixelGameEngine/blob/master/olcPixelGameEngine.h).
-Download the header file and place it in the same folder as the other header files, that's it.
-If you want to place the header file elsewhere, for example a folder called headers where you keep headers useful for future use, ensure to add the folder path to the include path in your IDE.

 **Note:** I kept encountering linker errors with the \lib files when trying x86 builds within Visual Studio.
 Not sure wether this is a boost library problem, a problem with gnuplot-iostream on windows, or my own mistake.
 But rather than fix it, I just removed the lib path (kept the lib64 path) and always compiled x64 builds.